Gravitational Production of a Conformal Dark Sector: Dark Glueballs

 Note that, since the system failed thermalise, $T_\Lambda$ is also the typical energy of gluons at the onset of the phase transition - the gluons have typical energy larger than thermal distribution by a factor $M_p/T_R$.
 This leads cosmological collider physics: each high energy gluon moving in the confined vacuum will hadronize, producing jets of color-singlet glueballs.
-If each gluon produces on average $N_{\rm DG}$ dark glueballs the yield of glueballs after the phase transition is \be Y_{\rm DG}(T_\Lambda) = N_{\rm DG}Y_{\rm D} \,,~~~~~~~~~~Y_D=0.0004 \left(\frac{T_R}{\Mpl}\right)^3\,. \ee
+If each gluon produces on average $N_{\rm DG}$ dark glueballs the yield of glueballs after the phase transition is \be Y_{\rm DG}(T_\Lambda) = N_{\rm DG}Y_{\rm D} \,,~~~~~~~~~~Y_D=0.0008 \left(\frac{T_R}{\Mpl}\right)^3\,. \ee

 The DM abundance is thus increased by $N_{\rm DG}$ compared to (\ref{eq:DMnoint}).
-The number of glueballs is difficult to estimate but will scale with $T_\Lambda/\Lambda$ which in light of eq. (\ref{eq:TLambda}) this is expected to be constant for a given reheating temperature.
+The number of glueballs is difficult to estimate but will scale with $T_\Lambda/\Lambda$ which in light of eq. (\ref{eq:TLambda}) is expected to be constant for a given reheating temperature.
 For example, at the LHC a 1 TeV jet can contain $\mathcal{O}(100)$ hadrons.
-Note that in this case the energy released in the phase transition is negligible compared to the glueball energy.
+Note that in this case the energy released in the phase transition is negligible compared to the energy of the gluons.

 However this is not the end of the story, since the glueballs undergo number changing processes and can themselves thermalise.
 In this scenario, the glueballs are relativistic right after the phase transition, with a typical energy of the type $E\sim T/N_{\rm DG}$, so that the cross-section of number changing processes scales as $\sigma \sim N_{\rm DG}^2 \alpha_{\rm DG}^3/T^2$ if they are relativistic.
 Because the temperature dependence is identical to that in section (\ref{sec:dynamics}) we can simply rescale the formulae to take into account $N_{\rm DG}$.
 Thermalisation of dark glueballs takes place at visible and dark sector temperatures given by eq. (\ref{eq:thermalgluons}) multiplied by $N_{\rm DG}^3$.
-This shows that even if the gluons do not thermalise before confinement, they may do so afterwards provided they are relativistic $T/N_{\rm DG}>\Lambda$.
+This shows that even if the gluons do not thermalise before confinement, the glueballs may do so afterwards provided they are relativistic $T/N_{\rm DG}>\Lambda$.
 This translates to an upper bound on the confinement scale: \be \Lambda \lesssim 10^{6}\,{\rm GeV} \,\alpha_{\rm DG}^3 N_{\rm DG}^2 \left(\frac {T_R}{10^{15}\,{\rm GeV}}\right)^3\,. \ee